JeeWeetje/iot-workshop/Azure.md

 12. Select `Create` and the portal will start creating the namespace.
 Once it is created, a notification is shown
 13. Creating a namespace will take some time, we have to check the completion this step
 14. So navigate back to the resource group (repeat step 1 and 2) and check the namespace creation in the resource group
 15. If the namespace has become listed, select it, eg. `IoTWorkshop-ns`.
-Otherwise, 'refresh' the list a few times
+Otherwise, 'refresh' the list of resources in the resource group a few times by pressing `Refresh`

     ![alt tag](img/azure-portal-refresh.png)

 16. You are now in the namespace blade.
-It should be shown like this, with all information available (otherwise, refresh a few times):
+It should be shown like this, with all information available (otherwise, refresh a few times so Azure can show the completely generated namespace).
+There are no event hubs yet in this namespace:

     ![alt tag](img/azure-namespace.png)